 - 1. On the client side, set the DebugMode Property on the TRPCBroker Component to True.
 When the TRPCBroker Component connects with this property set to True, you get a dialogue window indicating your workstation IP address and the port number. - 2.
-At this point, switch over to the VistA M Server, and set any break points in the routines being called in order to help isolate the problem.
-Then issue the M debug command (e.g., ZDEBUG in DSM). - 3.
+Switch over to the VistA M Server. - 3.
+Follow instructions in the InterSystems Caché documentation on "Debugging with the Caché Debugger." - 4.
 Start the following VistA M Server process: